 • End violence against women and girls.

 THE IMPACT SO FARTo date, over 200 women trained as PeaceMakers have worked on close to 4,400 cases of domestic violence in India.
 PeaceMakers have also reached more than 75,000 people in their communities with knowledge on how to prevent violence from starting, and how to take action before it’s too late.
-Train a PeaceMaker today and help end violence against women in India.

 Funding will be directed to the area of greatest need within the proposed program.
 Sometimes programs may change in scope and in this case, Opportunity may redirect funding to a suitable alternative program.